 Slow Scan Television (SSTV) is transmitted by the ARISS Russia Team from the amateur radio station in the Russian Service Module of the International Space Station using the callsign RS0ISS.
 The equipment used is a Kenwood D710 transceiver running about 25 watts output which provides a very strong signal enabling reception using simple equipment.

-In the past twelve different images have been sent on 145.800 MHz FM using the SSTV mode PD180, with a 3-minute off time between each image.
-In 2016 it is planned to use the faster PD120 mode which will allow more images to be received in an orbital pass.
+In the past twelve different images were sent on 145.800 MHz FM using the SSTV mode PD180, with a 3-minute off time between each image.
+This has now changed to use the faster PD120 mode with a 2 minute off-time which will allow more images to be received in an orbital pass.

 The images received by amateurs world-wide during previous transmissions can be seen at http://www.spaceflightsoftware.com/ARISS_SSTV/ and you are invited to upload any pictures you receive during the upcoming transmissions.

 In the UK newspaper the Daily Mail, Jonathan O’Callaghan wrote about how 22-year-old Radek Karwacki, an AMSAT-UK member, received pictures from the ISS using a £10 ($15) RTL-SDR dongle and a dipole antenna, see https://amsat-uk.org/2015/02/04/iss-sstv-in-uk-press/

 All you need to do to receive SSTV pictures direct from the space station is to connect the audio output of a scanner or amateur radio transceiver via a simple interface to the soundcard on a Windows PC or an Apple iOS device, and tune in to 145.800 MHz FM.
 You can even receive pictures by holding an iPhone next to the radio loudspeaker.